sheenam-waris/health-centre-app/Readme.md

 4. Build and run the Android application using Android Studio.

 # Contributing
-We welcome contributions to improve the Health Centre Application.
+Welcome to improve the Health Centre Application.
 If you would like to contribute, please follow these steps:

 * Fork the repository.
 * Create a new branch for your feature or bug fix.